 Nigerian president's top aide tests positive for coronavirus – source

-The illness of Abba Kyari, who is in his 70s, brings the disease into the immediate circle of 77-year-old President Muhammadu Buhari.
 Kyari has a history of medical complications, including diabetes, and is the gatekeeper to the president.
 Many who wish to deal with Buhari must go through Kyari, including Nigeria's top politicians and businessmen.
+Matthew Page, an associate fellow with the Africa Programme at Chatham House, described him Kyari as the "lynchpin" of the Buhari government.

+"This has the potential to further slow down decision making within top tiers of Nigerian government," he said.
+Kyari traveled to Germany in early March with a delegation of other Nigerian officials for meetings with Siemens AG.
+It is unclear if he self-isolated upon his return to Nigeria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)